ivomarvan/quick_faces/README.md

 2) any of the **outputs** (directory, video, a window on the screen)
 3) any of the **processors** (programs) or a combination of them that will process the images

-(The framework was designed especially for different algorithms searching faces and landmarks in these faces).

 ## Debugging

 For each process, **the processing time is recorded**, both for individual images and as a whole as **statistics** for the entire process.